-For every CEO and every year, we use detailed contract information available at the beginning of each year to simulate the end-of-year distribution of CEO pay.
+For every full-year CEO and every year, we use detailed contract information available at the beginning of each year to simulate the end-of-year distribution of CEO pay.
 From this simulation exercise, we obtain the expected mean and the variance of pay as of the beginning of the year.

 Firms use two types of incentive pay to reward their CEOs: (i) time-vested incentive pay, and (ii) performance-vested incentive pay.
 Time-vested incentive pay includes time-vested restricted stock units (RSU) and time-vested stock options.
-Performance-vested incentive pay
+Performance-vested incentive pay includes bonus, performance-vested RSU, and performance-vested stock options.
+Time-vested incentive grants are not linked to specific performance targets, but their value is linked to firm performance through the stock price.
+Performance-vested incentive grants and their value are linked to firm performance: CEOs need to first meet the performance targets prescribed in the compensation contracts to earn the grants, and then the grants' value is further linked to firm performance.

 We simulate the value of time-vested and performance-vested incentive pay differently.
 For time-vested incentive pay, we simulate the stock price and multiply the simulated stock price by the number of RSU or options granted to get the dollar value of equity incentive pay.
-For performance-vested incentive pay, we take two inputs for the simulation: (i) compensation contract information from Incentive Lab describing the relation between contracted performance metrics and the corresponding performance-based compensation (i.e., cash bonus, RSU grants, and options grants) and (ii) Compustat data on lagged realizations of the performance metrics.
+For performance-vested incentive pay, we take two inputs for the simulation: (i) compensation contract information collected by Incentive Lab from the plan-based awards table of the DEF 14 describing the relation between contracted performance metrics and the corresponding performance-based compensation (i.e., cash bonus, RSU grants, and option grants) and (ii) Compustat data on realizations of the different performance metrics over the past five years to estimate their mean and variance (covariance), which we use to estimate the simulated performance for the current year.
 We describe the procedure next leaving the details to the Appendix.
-10

-The Incentive Lab contract information is presented at the firm-year-grant-metric level.
+The contract information is available at the firm-year-grant-metric level.
 For each performance metric used, Incentive Lab gives the threshold, target, and maximum level of the performance metric, and the threshold, target, and maximum level of the corresponding performance-based compensation.
 The CEO earns no performance-based compensation when actual firm performance is below the threshold and earns the maximum amount of performance-based compensation when actual firm performance is above its maximum.
 When the performance metric falls between its threshold and the maximum, the CEO earns performance-based compensation in an amount between its threshold and the maximum.
 We follow the firm policies disclosed in the proxy statements (DEF 14A) and fit a piece-wise linear function between the threshold, the target, and the maximum to determine the award amount.